AdobeDocs/commerce-admin.en/help/_includes/admin-unified-experience-beta-note.md

 >[!NOTE]
 >
 >This feature is for Beta users only and is not yet accessible to all customers.
 Join the Beta by sending an email to [commerceonunifiedshell-beta@adobe.com](mailto:commerceonunifiedshell-beta@adobe.com).
-Include the Commerce account (MAGEID) for your Commerce project.
+Include the Commerce account (MAGEID) for your Commerce project and the [Adobe organization ID](https://experienceleague-review.corp.adobe.com/docs/core-services/interface/administration/organizations.html) associated with your Adobe ID.